Simone Lo Faso: Career

 A technical second striker, Lo Faso joined the Palermo youth system at the age of 9.

 He made his first team debut with Palermo on 12 August 2016 during a Coppa Italia game against Bari.
-On 6 November 2016 he also made his Serie A debut on a game against AC Milan, playing a total ten league games during the 2016–17 season.
+On 6 November 2016, he also made his Serie A debut in a match against AC Milan.
+He played a total of ten league games during the 2016–17 season.

-In August 2017 he left Palermo to join ACF Fiorentina on loan, with the right for the Viola to buy the player permanently by the end of the season.
-However, he only managed to make two short first team appearances as a substitute throughout the whole 2017–18 Serie A campaign, and being mostly featured as part of the Under-19 team.
-In April 2018, he suffered a broken fibula which effectively ended his season and led Fiorentina to renounce its transfer rights.
+In August 2017, he left Palermo to join Fiorentina on loan, with the right for the Viola to buy the player permanently by the end of the season.
+However, he only managed to make two short first-team appearances as a substitute throughout the whole 2017–18 Serie A campaign, and was mainly featured as part of the Under-19 team.
+In April 2018, he suffered a broken fibula, effectively ending his season and leading Fiorentina to renounce its transfer rights.
 He therefore rejoined Palermo for the club's 2018–19 Serie B season.

 On 25 July 2019, he signed to Serie A club Lecce.
 He made a single appearance for Lecce in Coppa Italia.

 On 31 January 2020, he moved on loan to Cesena in Serie C, making only three appearances.

-In January 2021, after spending the first half of the season back at Lecce with just a spare league first team appearance, he left the club by mutual consent.
+In January 2021, after spending the first half of the season back at Lecce with just a spare league first-team appearance, he left the club by mutual consent.

 On 25 February 2021 he joined Serie C side Pistoiese.

 After finding himself without a contract following his short stint at Pistoiese, on 14 September 2021 Lo Faso signed a deal with Serie D amateurs Folgore Caratese.

 After one season with Folgore Caratese, on 7 September 2022 Lo Faso signed for Serie D fallen giants Livorno.

+After finding himself without a team for the first half of the 2023–24 season, Lo Faso returned to Sicily, signing for Serie D club Siracusa on 13 January 2024.
+He left the club by the end of the season, initially to join a seven-a-side football league established in Italy by a number of influencers.
+On 24 July 2024, Lo Faso signed for Serie D club Akragas.